 \subsection{Examples for symmetric operads}

 Unfortunately, the list of known operads is not so big and most of examples where a Gr\"obner basis has been computed are quadratic operads.
-(See~\cite{zin} for an uncompleted list of quadratic operads.)
-Most of them admits an ordering such that the corresponding Gr\"obner basis is shuffle regular.
-We present below couple of examples which illustrates the theory and possible ordering.
+(See~\cite{zin} for an incompleted list of quadratic operads.)
+Most of them admit an ordering such that the corresponding Gr\"obner basis is shuffle regular.
+We present below a couple of examples which illustrate the theory and possible orderings.